The Kerrisdale Lawn Bowling Club

-Kerrisdale Lawn Bowling Club began in 1915 and has occupied its current location since 1917, the longest continuous play venue in the Province.
+Kerrisdale Lawn Bowling Club began in 1915 and has occupied its current location since 1917, the longest continuous play venue in the province.
 There is ample free parking available on three of the streets adjacent to Elm Park.
 New members are encouraged and the club holds Open Days to allow anyone interested to come along and try the sport.
 A course of lessons, run by qualified coaches, is then offered for a small fee.
-This fee is deducted from the Annual Membership Fee for those electing to join the club.
+This fee is deducted from the annual membership fee for those choosing to join the club.

 The club has eight “rinks” and the outdoor lawn bowling season lasts from the end of April to the end of September.
-Members can use bowls provided by the club so there is no need to purchase your own, although most players do after they gain experience.
+Members can use bowls provided by the club, so there is no need to purchase your own, although most players choose to purchase their own after they gain experience.
 Partners are not needed for pick-up games; those who show up are randomly placed on teams, promoting camaraderie.
 Arrive 15 minutes before the scheduled start and place your name on the board.
 At Kerrisdale there is no dress code but we do have club shirts.
-The only requirement is that you wear flat-soled shoes so they do not tear up the grass.
+The only requirement is that you wear flat-soled shoes so they do not damage the grass.
 Hats are a good idea on sunny days.

 Club members receive a key to the clubhouse so they can attend on their own time if they wish to practice.